Accredited by The Addiction Counselor Certification Board of Oregon and the National Association of Alcoholism and Drug Abuse Counselors

 Marilyn has over 25 years experience working with death, dying and grief issues.
 She is a nationally certified trainer in grief and loss issues related to HIV/AIDS and has worked as an independent trainer contracted with the State of Oregon Alcohol and Drug training program.
 She has trained courses on HIV/AIDS, Compassion Fatigue, Organizational Transition, Mens Grief Issues, Healing Through Story, Forgiveness and Basic Counseling Skills.
 She currently teaches courses in Death and Dying and HIV at Chemeketa Community College in Salem.
 In her private practice she facilitates womens personal growth retreats, using writing as a means of self-exploration.
 In September, 2004 she will lead her first writing retreat abroad, taking a small group of women to Ireland.
 Motto: (borrowed from Noah Ben Shea) Over every finish line are the words begin here.

-Kelly Washam, MA, CADC
+Kelly Washam, MA, CADC II

 Kelly has worked for fifteen years with mental health, addictions and families in a variety of settings.
 She is an Adjunct Faculty at PSU Graduate School of Education in Counseling.
 Her previous history includes working in outpatient, residential, and hospital settings.
 During those times she was involved in program development specifically related to dual diagnosis.
 She has also presented workshops in the community on topics related to addictions, stress management, motivation, and managing the symptoms related to mental health issues.
-In addition to her work as Clinical Supervisor in a local outpatient treatment program, Kelly has a private practice in Portland, OR.

 Steven DeLugach